-ITALY FAMILY VACATION, Milan – Visiting Milan with kids is a natural choice: It attracts smaller tourist crowds than Rome or Venice, and it hums with family-friendly activities ranging from hands-on science experiments to sporting events.
+ITALY, Milan with Kids – Visiting Milan with kids is a natural choice: It attracts smaller tourist crowds than Rome or Venice, and it hums with family-friendly activities ranging from hands-on science experiments to sporting events.
 Yet it pops with the all the artistic brilliance and architectural design that draw travelers to Italy.

 Milan is also younger than Rome and Venice—both in history and in spirit.
 It’s the financial, industrial, and technological heartbeat of Italy, so the pace is quick, yet comfortable.
 A visit here usually focuses on relatively recent history when compared with Rome, like the work of Leonardo da Vinci (1452-1519) or the Duomo di Milano, on which construction began a mere 630 years ago.